NicolasBillerey/xhyper/README.md

 # Darmon's program on generalized Fermat equations
 Electronic resources for the series of papers `On Darmon's program for the generalized Fermat equation' vol. I and II by Nicolas Billerey, Imin Chen, Luis Dieulefait, and Nuno Freitas.

-Remark: The programs were run on a 2.35/3.35 Ghz 32 core AMD EPYC 7452 machine with 512 Gb from Laboratoire de Mathématiques Blaise Pascal in Université Clermont Auvergne using Magma V2.27-7.
+Remark: The programs were run using Magma V2.28-9 either on a 2.35/3.35 Ghz 32 core AMD EPYC 7452 machine with 512 Gb from Laboratoire de Mathématiques Blaise Pascal in Université Clermont Auvergne or on a personal computer.

-Last modifications: Jan 23, 2024
+Last modifications: July 16, 2024

 ********************************
 Volume I - signature (11,11,p) (<a href="https://arxiv.org/abs/2205.15861">arXiv:2205.15861</a>)